Decision Gate Threat Model

 External Providers, Sources, and Dispatch

-- Broker sources (http/file/inline) used for payload resolution: content hash verification, content type checks, size limits, no redirects (HTTP), and optional root path enforcement (file).
+- Broker sources (http/file/inline) used for payload resolution: content hash verification, content type checks, size limits, no redirects (HTTP), broker-owned transport policy (no caller-injected HTTP client overrides), and optional root path enforcement (file).

 - Built-in providers: allowlists/denylists and size limits for